GoogleCloudPlatform/eda-examples/example-standalone-vm.md

     tar xzvf openpiton-19-10-23-r13.tar.gz
     cd openpiton-openpiton-19-10-23-r13

-Next you need to set up the execution context:
+Next you need to update the environment to set up the execution context:

 - Set up the `PITON_ROOT` environment variable